FAQs – Frequently Asked Questions

 How many members does The Group have?

-Around 400.
-Our membership terms – i.e. renewing every January – ensure that all of those members are current, no out of date membership lists.
+About 300.
+Our membership terms – i.e. renewing every year – ensure that all of those members are current – there are no out-of-date membership lists.

 Is it run by a committee?